rugveddarwhekar/reddit-qa-app/readme.md

 **MIT License (Modified)**

-This project is free to use, modify, and distribute.
-You are granted permission to use this software for any purpose, including commercial applications, provided that **proper credits are given to the original author**.
+This project is free to use, modify, and distribute for any purpose, provided that **proper credits are given to the original author**.

-Permissions:
-✅ Commercial use
-✅ Modification
-✅ Distribution
-✅ Private use

-Conditions:
-ℹ️ License and copyright notice must be included. ℹ️ **Credit must be given to Rugved Darwhekar in derived works.**
+**Copyright (c) 2024 Rugved Darwhekar**

 ---